-For the last few days of our one week vacation in Curacao, we rented a car from D&D Car Rental.
-Having a car really helped us get a feel for the whole island and to hit up spots for the more adventurous traveler.
+For the last few days of my one week vacation in Curacao, I rented a car from D&D Car Rental.
+Having a car really helped me get a feel for the whole island and to hit up spots for the more adventurous traveler.
 I’m always nervous about driving in foreign countries though but rarely find information on how it is other than “it’ll be fine”.
 I’ll share how I felt driving in Curacao from the perspective of a Canadian and some tips that might help your drive!

 I also recently did a road trip from Sydney that you should check out!
 The rules in Sydney were more similar to Canada but the big challenge was that it was left side driving!

 - Access to Beaches: Most of the best beaches in Curacao are towards the west end of the island and you’ll likely have to drive to visit these beaches.
 I’ll be sharing a full post on the best beaches but some that you should check out are Playa Piskado and Klein Knip.
 Or if you can make it out to Klein Curacao it is truly the best beach hands down .
 There are also more commercialized beaches like Cas Abou and Playa Porto Mari if you like having the conveniences and the crowd.